 The United States established diplomatic relations with Azerbaijan in 1992, following its independence from the Soviet Union.
 Together, the two countries work to promote European energy security, expand bilateral trade and investment, and combat terrorism and transnational threats.
 The United States is committed to strengthening democracy and promoting economic diversification in Azerbaijan.
-The United States strongly supports efforts to peacefully resolve the Nagorno-Karabakh conflict through the OSCE Minsk Group process and promote regional stability, peace, and prosperity.
+The United States strongly supports efforts to pursue a lasting and sustainable political solution to the Nagorno-Karabakh conflict through the OSCE Minsk Group Co-Chairs and promote regional stability, peace, and prosperity.

 U.S. Assistance to Azerbaijan

 U.S. Government assistance to Azerbaijan aims to improve Azerbaijan’s capacity to deal with security threats, increase and diversify economic development, and promote independent institutions and civil society.